jasontankapps/conlang-toolbox-translations/README.md

         - Tap the Suggest button, verify the error message
         - Add title, label and characters, then tap Add Character Group
         - Save another character group
+            - Use the same Label as the previous Character Group, Tap Save, verify error message
+            - Use a question mark as Label, Tap Save, verify error message
+            - Finish saving the group correctly
         - Swipe left and Tap Edit
             - Verify the title
             - Tap the Delete button, verify the messaging